uc-cdis/heal-platform-sdk/heal/vlmd/README.md

 The extract module implements extraction and conversion of dictionaries into different formats.

 The current formats are csv, json, and tsv.
+A `title=<TITLE>` paramater should be supplied when converting from non-json to json format.

 The `vlmd_extract()` method raises a `jsonschema.ValidationError` for an invalid input files and raises an `ExtractionError` for any other type of error.